benlee105/Red-Team-Tools/README.md

 ## AzureHound
 Pure unmodified AzureHound EXE version 2.1.7.
 Collects information in Azure tenant.
+Should work smoothly if MFA is not enabled for the Azure account.
+If MFA is enabled, follow the steps in https://bloodhound.readthedocs.io/en/latest/data-collection/azurehound.html#dealing-with-multi-factor-auth-and-conditional-access-policies
 View results using BloodHound.
 Taken from https://github.com/BloodHoundAD/AzureHound/releases